 - Six percent of their monthly loan payment is the interest

-- Ninety four percent is principle
+- Ninety four percent is principal

 Nothing could be further from the truth.
 When you see how amortization actually works you may be shocked – mortgage lenders don’t want borrower to hear this.
 Consider a one hundred thousand dollar, thirty year mortgage with a six percent interest rate.
-The picture below illustrates the percentage of your mortgage payment that is applied to interest and principle by year.
+The picture below illustrates the percentage of your mortgage payment that is applied to interest and principal by year.

 As you plainly see, during the first year of your mortgage: